DebalekhaChakraborty/AI-Based-Detection-of-Rotten-Fruits/README.md

 ## Introduction

 This project studies the visual classification of fresh and rotten produce with a convolutional neural network (CNN).
-The idea originated during undergraduate study around 2018–2019, when small custom CNNs were a common way to learn image classification.
-This repository implements that original classical scope today and does not claim that the present code or repository existed at that time.

-Version 1 supports photographs of apples, bananas, and oranges.
+This version supports photographs of apples, bananas, and oranges.
 It follows a direct learning sequence: acquire images, inspect and preprocess them, prepare directory-based data splits, train a custom CNN from scratch, evaluate it, make a single-image prediction, and demonstrate the result in a local Flask page.

 ## Problem Statement